 Fire and Fuels Planning

-Fire and fuels management planning at Golden Gate National Recreation Area is guided by Reference Manual 18 - Wildland Fire and Prescribed Fire Management Policy and the park's Fire Management Plan.
-Director's Order 12 and the Reference Manual for DO 12 guide the NPS in complying with the National Environmental Policy Act (NEPA).
+Fire and fuels management planning in Point Reyes National Seashore is guided by Reference Manual 18 - Wildland Fire and Prescribed Fire Management Policy and the park's Fire Management Plan.
+Director's Order 12 (482 KB PDF) and the Reference Manual for DO 12 guide the National Park Service in complying with the National Environmental Policy Act (NEPA).

-Golden Gate National Recreation Area is part of National Fire Planning Unit #5 (FPU #5).
+Point Reyes National Seashore will be part of a National Fire Planning Unit (FPU #5).
 This FPU includes several land management units in Northern California.
 For more information, visit the Fire Program Analysis website.